 Cecilia M. Orphan, Ph.D., is an assistant professor of higher education in the Morgridge College of Education at the University of Denver.
-Her research agenda interrogates the following question: What is the role of higher education institutions in a democratic society?
+Her scholarly agenda broadly interrogates the following question: What is the role of higher education in a society that aspires to be democratic?
 To investigate this question, she pursues three tracks:

-Dr. Orphan teaches courses on public policy, organizational theory, social and political theory, and academic governance.
+Dr. Orphan teaches courses on public policy, organizational, social and political theory, and academic governance.

 While pursuing her PhD at the University of Pennsylvania, Dr. Orphan served as a pre-doctoral fellow for Penn's Alliance for Higher Education and Democracy.
 In partnership with the Netter Center for Community Partnerships, she co-founded the Netter Center Mentoring Program that matches Penn students with West Philadelphia high school graduates for yearlong college-focused mentoring relationships.
-As a graduate research assistant, she supported scholarly projects that examined a variety of issues including data-use of college-access nonprofit organizations, the failure of ideal-centered change on college campuses, and the effects of performance based funding on regional comprehensive universities.
+As a graduate research assistant, she supported scholarly projects that examined a variety of issues including data-use of college-access nonprofit organizations, the failure of ideal-centered change on college campuses grappling with their public purposes, and the effects of performance based funding on regional comprehensive universities.

 Prior to her doctoral program, Dr. Orphan directed The New York Times sponsored American Democracy Project (ADP), a national initiative of the American Association of State Colleges and Universities (AASCU).
 The 240 regional comprehensive universities involved with ADP focus on higher education's role in educating informed, engaged participants for U.S. democracy.
 While at AASCU, Dr. Orphan also served as the editor of the Academic Leadership and Change Digest series, a collection of queries about current institutional practices that are used by AASCU provosts as they consider new approaches to campus issues.